Global envelope tests for spatial processes: Global envelopes for composite hypotheses

 \section{Global envelopes for composite hypotheses}

 Often, we are not interested in testing the simple hypothesis that an observed point pattern is a realization of a process with a completely specified distribution, but instead we are concerned with the composite hypothesis that it derives from a parametric model with unknown parameters.
 Usually, we would fit the model to the observation and use the fitted model in the Monte Carlo test.
-This ``plug-in'' approach can lead to conservative tests, as discussed based on simulation experiments in Section \ref{sec:simstudy_composite_hypothesis}.
+This ``plug-in'' approach can lead to conservative tests, as discussed based on simulation experiments in Section \ref{sec:simstudy_composite_hypothesis} and in \citet{BaddeleyEtal2014}.
 In practice, the conservativeness of these tests is often accepted, but a problem is the decreased power of the test in this case.
 This problem of conservativeness is still regarded as an unresolved research problem \citep[e.g.][]{BayarriBerger2000, RobinsEtal2000}, although several strategies have been designed to address this problem \citep[e.g.][]{RobinsEtal2000, BrooksEtal1997}.
-We consider the recent study of \citet{DaoGenton2014} and we adapt their method to our global envelope tests.
+We adapt the method of \citet{DaoGenton2014} to our global envelope tests.

-\citet{DaoGenton2014} proposed a method for correcting the size of the classical deviation test when testing composite hypotheses.
-Their method involves estimating the distribution of Monte Carlo $p$-values given the parameter estimate based on further simulations and using the empirical $\alpha$-quantile of this distribution, $\alpha^*$, to construct the significance test.
+\citet{DaoGenton2014} proposed a method for correcting the level of the classical deviation test when testing composite hypotheses.
+Their method involves estimating the distribution of Monte Carlo $p$-values based on further simulations given the parameter estimates and using the empirical $\alpha$-quantile of this distribution, $\alpha^*$, to construct the significance test.
 According to \citet{DaoGenton2014}, the test

-has the correct size $\alpha$.
+has the correct level $\alpha$.
 Their method is not restricted to tests based on deviation measures, but instead it could be used with any statistics that lead to a unique ordering of point patterns.

-In particular, the method can be applied to the scaled MAD deviation measures \eqref{Dinfty_st} and \eqref{Dinfty_qdir}, and thus to the scaled MAD envelope tests.
+In particular, the method can be applied to the scaled MAD measures \eqref{Dinfty_st} and \eqref{Dinfty_qdir}, and thus to the scaled MAD envelope tests.
 Thus, after finding $\alpha^*$, we need to find $u_{\alpha^*}$, which is the $\alpha^*(s+1)$-th largest value among the $u_i$s.
 Then, the corresponding {\em adjusted} studentized and directional quantile envelopes can be obtained by plugging $u_{\alpha^*}$ in \eqref{u_envelopes_st} and \eqref{u_envelopes_qdir}, respectively.